-Jessica is a native of Coatesville Pa and resident of Woodbridge VA.
-She serves in ministry alongside her husband, The Lamp Church, is the mother of 3 (Jordan, Caleb, Blaire) and published a women’s devotional and Bible Study, titled Simply Redeemed.
+Jessica is a native of Coatesville PA and resident of Woodbridge VA.
+She is an ordained minister and serves in ministry alongside her husband with The Lamp Church, is the mother of 3 (Jordan, Caleb, Blaire) and published a women’s devotional and Bible Study, titled Simply Redeemed.

 “…I will also make you a light of the Nations, so that My salvation will reach the ends of the earth.”
 Isaiah 49:6

 David is the co-founder and partner behind the daily operations and special programs of The Lamp including ‘Lamp Lunch’, ‘Lamp Lunch Essentials’, ‘Five Loaves, Two Fish Project’, ‘Light of Christmas’, and the Pastor and leader over The Lamp Church.

 David’s support, dedication, and his heart to bring forth light, love, and laughter to those he encounters are just a few things that impact his ministry.
 We are excited for all that will be birthed through him with the growth of The Lamp and The Lamp Church. | email@example.com

 Born in SC, Brittney moved to Virginia to attend college in 2006.
 Since then, she married her sweetheart, had 3 kids, achieved 3 degrees, and obtained her Professional Counseling licensure.
 In her 9 years as a therapist, Brittney continues to grow daily as both advocate and expert in a variety of environments.
 She works passionately for her community; her hands found in nonprofit work, the local church, public health and private practice.